MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-microphone.md

 ## Description
 App users can make audio recordings if the device where the app is running has a microphone.

+Recorded audio can be played back with the [**Audio**](control-audio-video.md) control, temporarily put in a variable or collection, or stored in a database.

-Audio is stored in 3gp format in Android, AAC format in iOS, and OGG format in web browsers.
+Audio is stored in 3gp format for Android, AAC format for iOS, and OGG format for web browsers.

 ## Key properties
 **Mic** – On a device that has more than one microphone, the numeric ID of the microphone that the app uses.

 **OnStop** – How the app responds when the user stops recording with a microphone control.

+**Audio** – The audio clip captured when the user records with the device's microphone.
+Captured media is referenced by a URI, see the [data type documentation](../functions/data-types.md#uris-for-images-and-other-media) for more information.

 ## Additional properties
 **[AccessibleLabel](properties-accessibility.md)** – Label for screen readers.
 Should describe the purpose of the microphone.